andersen-lin/GuideBot-Symposium/README.md

 **A Mobile Computing demo on Kobuki.**
 ## Set Destination
-* Method 1: Tap the microphone icon and say something like, "Go to Bioengineering Lab".
+* Method 1: Tap the microphone icon and say something like, "Go to Bioengineering Lab."
 <img src="img/readme_1.png"/>

 * Method 2: Choose saved places and tap buttons like "Room 247".